-In January 2012, Norby Williamson was named executive vice president, programming & acquisitions, overseeing all rights negotiations and managing relationships with rights holders for all ESPN entities.
-These include ESPN, ESPN2, ESPNU, ESPNEWS, ESPN Classic, ESPN on ABC, ESPN International, ESPN Deportes, ESPN Audio, ESPN.com, ESPN3, ESPN Mobile Properties, new media platforms and more.
-His appointment came as part of a new executive structure emphasizing leadership continuity while fostering future growth unveiled by John Skipper, who had been appointed ESPN president January 1, 2012.
+Prior to that, Williamson served as executive vice president, programming & acquisitions from January 2012, overseeing all rights negotiations and managing relationships with rights holders for all ESPN entities.
+These included ESPN, ESPN2, ESPNU, ESPNEWS, ESPN Classic, ESPN on ABC, ESPN International, ESPN Deportes, ESPN Audio, ESPN.com, ESPN3, ESPN Mobile Properties, new media platforms and more.

 Williamson, who joined ESPN in 1985 as a production assistant in the studio production department and rose quickly through the ranks, ultimately being named executive vice president, production, his most recent previous position, in 2007.
 In that role, he was responsible for all ESPN and ABC game, event and studio production work for domestic and international television and radio networks.
 Prior to that (2005-07), he served as executive vice president, studio and remote production, overseeing all domestic productions.